flomSStaar/Linux-Automation/README.md

 # Linux-Automation
 Linux Automation is a repository that brings together all the tools I created to set up my development environment.
+I share my tools with the community to improve the environment of others, and that they can submit improvements and new ideas to me.

 - [common.sh](#commonsh)
 - [.zshrc](#zshrc)